 For further details please see www.mcgaffiganfuneral.com

-To send flowers to Brooks' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Brooks Thomas Lyman, please visit our floral store.